 What to Include in the Eviction Notice

-- The reason for serving the notice like, for example, nonpayment of rent
+- The reason for serving the tenant notice, for example, nonpayment of rent

-- A statement that says the tenant has only 3 days to move out and the exact date they need to have moved out
+- A statement that says the tenant has only 3 days to move out and the final date they need to have moved out by

 - A statement indicating which method you used to serve the tenant with the eviction notice